 Participation within the Profession

 Many students are asked what they would like to do in the profession of landscape architecture.
-One common career goal is to contribute to back to the profession.
+One common career goal is to give contribute to back to the profession.
 David Tatsumi shares this vision and has participated in the profession of landscape architecture in many ways.
 He served several terms as a member of the regulatory board for landscape architects in the State of California including one term as its Chair.
 In this capacity, David contributed to regulatory and legislative issues on the state level.
 Additionally he represented the State of California at numerous meetings of the Council of Landscape Architectural Registration Boards (CLARB).
 In addition, David served on various committees for CLARB such as the Landscape Architecture Registration Examination (LARE) development and grading committees.
 At a more local level, he served the local chapter of the American Society of Landscape Architects (ASLA) as its Chapter President in Southern California which represents one of the largest single chapters nationally of ASLA.
 He is currently serving ASLA on its national Public Practice Committee as a member and former Chair.

 David has also had many articles written about him, his vision of the profession and his current practice.
 He and the firm was also featured on an episode of the PBS program Things Green.
 He has also given workshop presentations at organizations such as American Society of Landscape Architects and the Project Management Institute, Orange County .